 We recognise that additional barriers can exist when recognising abuse and neglect in this group of children (e.g. assumptions that indicators of possible abuse such as behaviour, mood and injury, relate to the child's impairment without further exploration.
-Classroom staff, our SENDCo and wider pastoral team (including pastoral staff and family support worker) provide additional pastoral support and provision for these pupils in line with the SEND code of practice and The SEND local offer Shropshire Council and <a href="Education for children with health needs who cannot attend school
+Classroom staff, our SENDCo and wider pastoral team (including pastoral staff and family support worker) provide additional pastoral support and provision for these pupils in line with the SEND code of practice and The SEND local offer | Shropshire Council and Education for children with health needs who cannot attend school

-Children who are lesbian, gay, bi or trans (LGBT)
+Children who are lesbian, gay, bisexual or gender questioning

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be lesbian, gay, bisexual or gender questioning is not in itself an inherent risk factor for harm.
+However, children in these groups can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay, bisexual or gender questioning can be just as vulnerable as children who are.
 In our assemblies and follow-up class assemblies, staff refer to protected characteristics as laid out within the Equality Act 2010: advice for schools.